yllus/external-header-footer/README.md

 3. Check the **Expose Header and Footer** checkbox and click the **Save Changes** button.

 4. The settings page should return with a message indicating your changes have been saved.
 The page will also list three URLs that are now ready for viewing and use.
-The test page provides a demonstration of what some sample content will look like when the header and footer are read in and then displayed at the top and bottom of that page - check out the (very straightforward) source code of test-page.php to understand how to use this plug-in on your external websites.
+The **Demo Page URL** provides a demonstration of what some sample content will look like when the header and footer are read in and then displayed at the top and bottom of that page - check out the (very straightforward) source code of test-page.php to understand how to use this plug-in on your external website(s).

 5. On the WordPress side of things, your work is done.
-To finish up, set up your external website(s) to retrieve the header and footer at the URLs listed above, sandwiching the actual content of the site in between.
+To finish up, set up your external website(s) to retrieve from **Header URL** and **Footer URL**, sandwiching the actual content of the site in between them.

 ### Consuming an External Header and Footer to display on your WordPress Site ###